yogirajbshinde21/IITM-BS-PYTHON/WEEK1_Notes/README.md

 ## License

-This repository and its contents are licensed under [Your License](LICENSE) unless otherwise specified.
+This repository and its contents are licensed under [https://github.com/yogirajbshinde21/IITM-BS-PYTHON/blob/main/LICENSE](LICENSE) unless otherwise specified.

 ## Acknowledgments

 Special thanks to the instructors and staff at IIT Madras for providing this valuable Python for Data Science course.

 Happy learning, and best of luck with your data science journey!

----

-Please replace `[Your Name]` and `[Your License]` with your actual name and the appropriate license you want to use for your repository.
-You can also customize this README further to include additional information or formatting as needed.